 Functions for conversational guidance Key

 Confirm entry and activate the next dialog prompt ENT

-Ignore the dialog question.
-NO ENT
+Ignore the dialog question NO

-End the dialog immediately.
-END
+End the dialog immediately END

-Abort dialog, discard entries.
-DEL
+Abort dialog, discard entries DEL

 Soft keys on the screen with which you select functions appropriate to the active state

-- Writing and editing programs: See "Editing a program" on page 113 - Overview of keys: See "Controls of the TNC" on page 2
+- Writing and editing programs: See "Editing a program" on page 119 - Overview of keys: See "Controls of the TNC" on page 2

-Create a new program/file management
+Creating a new program/file management

-- ▶ Press the PGM MGT key: the TNC displays the file management.
+- Press the PGM MGT key: The TNC opens the file manager.
 The file management of the TNC is arranged much like the file management on a PC with the Windows Explorer.
 The file management enables you to manipulate data on the TNC hard disk - Use the arrow keys to select the folder in which you want to open the new file - ▶ Enter a file name with the extension .
 II: The TNC then automatically opens a program and asks for the unit of measure for the new program.
-Please note the restrictions regarding special characters in the file name (see "File names" on page 120) - ▶ To select the unit of measure, press the MM or INCH soft key: The TNC automatically starts the workpiece blank definition (see "Define a workpiece blank" on page 62)
+Please note the restrictions regarding special characters in the file name (see "File names" on page 126) - ▶ To select the unit of measure, press the MM or INCH soft key: The TNC automatically starts the workpiece blank definition (see "Defining a workpiece blank" on page 68)